 At first I thought an hour would be plenty of time for the tubing but at the end I was so bummed it was over already!
 By the time we finished, it was 2pm and I was ready for some delicious buffet lunch.

-Lunch is a buffet style of typical Costa Rican food and it is excellent.
+Lunch is at the Hacienda Guachipelin restaurant and it’s buffet style with typical Costa Rican food.
 They have rice, beans, spaghetti, salad, meats, bread and dessert.
-Their coffee and juice are delicious.
+Their coffee and juice are delicious!

 After lunch, you can take as much time as you want to get to the hot springs.
 You do need your own transportation for this part since the hot springs are not close to the main office.
 Drive towards the national park and you will see a sign for the Guachipelin hot springs to the right after a kilometer or so.
 Turn right and continue down until you see the hot spring entrance on your right.
 There is a small parking lot and entrance office.